-What has been the redistributive impact of such an extraordinary expansion of government spending?
-Using the Encuesta Permanente de Hogares for 2003, 2006, and 2009 - hereafter EPH - we apply standard benefit incidence analysis to analyze the impact of social spending on inequality and poverty and how the impact has changed.
-We estimate the effects under a benchmark scenario in which contributory pensions are included under market income and a sensitivity analysis in which they are considered a government transfer.
-We include a brief description of how the expansion in public spending has been financed and discuss whether it is sustainable.
-We do not incorporate behavioral, life-cycle, or general equilibrium effects.
-In spite of these limitations, however, this study is one of the most thorough incidence analyses for Argentina's social spending for the period considered.
-Furthermore, because we do the incidence analysis for three years, we are able to assess the marginal effects of the changes in social policy introduced during this period.
+What has been the redistributive impact of such an extraordinary expansion in government spending?
+Using the Encuesta Permanente de Hogares3 --hereafter EPH--for 2003, 2006, and 2009, we applied standard benefit incidence analysis to analyze the impact of social spending on poverty and inequality and how this has changed over time.
+This article also includes a brief examination of how the expansion in public spending has been financed and whether it is sustainable.
+It does not incorporate behavioral, life-cycle, or general equilibrium effects.
+In spite of these limitations, this study is one of the most thorough incidence analyses for Argentina's social spending for the period considered.4 Furthermore, since our incidence analysis covers three years, we are able to assess the marginal effects of the changes in social policy introduced during this period.

-The paper is organized as follows.
-Section 2 presents a summary of Argentina's social and non-social spending.
-Section 3 presents the data and methodological clarifications.
-Section 4 presents the main results of our incidence analysis.
-Section 5 discusses the fiscal sustainability of Argentina's growing public spending.
-The main conclusions are summarized in Section 6.
+The article is organized as follows.
+Section 2 presents a summary of Argentina's social and nonsocial spending.
+Section 3 presents the main results of the incidence analysis.
+Section 4 discusses the fiscal sustainability of Argentina's growing public spending, and Section 5 summarizes the main conclusions.
+It should be noted that a detailed description of the common methodology used in all the papers of this special issue is included in Lustig and Higgins (2013) and Lustig, Pessino and Scott (2013).